Lax/Learn-iOS-Swift-by-Examples/Lister/README.md

 # Lister

+Important: This is a preliminary sample application that includes descriptions and applications of OS X Yosemite technology that are currently in development.
+This information is subject to change, and software implemented according to this sample application should be tested with final operating system software.

 ## Version

 1.2

 ## Build and Runtime Requirements
-+ Xcode 6
++ Xcode 6.0 or later
-+ iOS 8.0
++ iOS 8.0 or later
-+ OS X 10.10
++ OS X v10.10 or later
 + iCloud–enabled provisioning profile

 ## Configuring the Project

-Configuring your Xcode project and your Mac requires a few steps in the iOS and OS X Provisioning Portals, as well as in Xcode.
+Configuring the Xcode project requires a few steps in Xcode to get up and running with iCloud capabilities.

 1) Configure each Mac and iOS device you plan to test with an iCloud account.
 Create or use an existing Apple ID account that supports iCloud.

-2) Configure the team for the targets within the project.
+2) Configure the Team for each target within the project.

-Navigate to the project in the project navigator within Xcode and select each of the targets.
+Open the project in the Project navigator within Xcode and select each of the targets.
 Set the Team on the General tab to the team associated with your developer account.

-3) Change the Xcode project Entitlements to match your Team ID.
+3) Change the Bundle Identifier.

-An entitlements file in this sample project includes the key com.apple.developer.ubiquity-container-identifiers.
-For your own app you will need to use a different value to match your Team ID (or company/organization ID).
-The following container identifier is shared among all apps included in the Lister sample:

-$(TeamIdentifierPrefix)com.example.apple-samplecode.Lister

-Where $(TeamIdentifierPrefix) is a placeholder that will be replaced during the build process with the Team ID found on the Provisioning Portal.
-The remainder is a unique identifier to be shared among all apps that will share documents through iCloud—this identifier must be changed in order to use iCloud.

-4) Allow Xcode to generate provisioning profiles to match your needs.

-On each device that you will test with, update the bundle identifier on the Target > Info tab to a valid value for your organization.
-It is recommended that you use a reverse DNS identifier.
-The bundle identifier defined on your Xcode project's Target > Info tab needs to match the App ID in the iCloud provisioning profile.
-To generate provisioning profiles, build the project and accept the Fix Issue option that Xcode provides.
-When you run the iOS app, a provisioning profile is created for the iOS app.
-Similarly, running the OS X app creates a provisioning profile for the OS X app.

-Note: If your provisioning profile's App ID is $(TeamIdentifierPrefix).com.example.apple-samplecode.Lister, then the bundle identifier of your app must be com.example.apple-samplecode.Lister.
+With the project's General tab still open, update the Bundle Identifier value.
+The project's Lister target ships with the value:

+com.example.apple-samplecode.Lister

+You should modify the reverse DNS portion to match the format that you use:

+com.yourdomain.Lister

+Repeat this process for the following targets:

+- Lister
+- ListerKit
+- ListerToday
+- ListerOSX
+- ListerKitOSX
+- ListerOSXToday

+4) Change the iCloud Capability's container name.

+With the project still open, select the Capabilities tab for the Lister target.
+Under the iCloud capability there will be an area marked Containers, click the + button in this area to add a new container name.
+Accept Xcode's proposed name (noting the expanded value).
+Finally, remove the container name provided with the project (iCloud.com.example.apple-samplecode.Lister.Documents) by unchecking the checkbox beside that container name.

+Now update the iCloud capability for the remaing targets by setting up their containers to match the Lister target.
+The capability from the Lister target should appear in the container list allowing you to simply click its checkbox and uncheck the one that shipped with the sample.
+If you do have to add it manually, make sure to type in the expanded value from the Lister target rather than the one Xcode proposes.
+Only these targets require changes:

+- ListerToday
+- ListerOSX
+- ListerOSXToday

+5) Ensure Automatic is chosen for the Provisioning Profile setting in the Code Signing section of Target > Build Settings for the following Targets:

+- Lister
+- ListerToday
+- ListerOSX
+- ListerOSXToday

-5) For both iOS and OS X targets, assign the new profile to your Debug > Code Signing Identities in your Xcode project Target > Build Settings.
+6) Ensure iOS Developer is chosen for the Code Signing Identity setting in the Code Signing section of Target > Build Settings for the following Targets:

-6) Set your code signing identity in your Xcode project to match your particular App ID.
+- Lister
+- ListerToday

+And that Mac Developer is chosen for the Code Signing Identity setting in the Code Signing section of Target > Build Settings for the following Targets:

+- ListerOSX
+- ListerOSXToday

 ## About Lister

 Lister is a Cocoa productivity sample code project for iOS and OS X. In this sample, the user can create lists, add items to lists, and track the progress of items in the lists.

 ## Written in Objective-C and Swift